blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 }
 ```

 The two types do share the `name` property, but the property definitions are compatible (even using the same version).
 It's possible to coerce an instance of `Employee` into an instance of `Person` as the properties compose and are compatible.
+Checking compatibility is described in the [Reference-level explanation](#multiple-supertypes---checking-compatibility).
 For example, we may have the following `Employee` instance:

 ```json